ibm-cloud-docs/databases-for-cassandra/learn-pricing.md

 ---

-{:new_window: target="_blank"}
+{:external: .external target="_blank"}
 {:shortdesc: .shortdesc}
-{:new_window: target="_blank"}
 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}
 {:tip: .tip}
+{:note: .note}

 # Pricing
 {: #pricing}

 A {{site.data.keyword.databases-for-cassandra_full}} Standard plan deploys as one highly available cluster with three data members.
 Your data is replicated on all three members.
-The Standard plan is priced based on the total amount of disk storage, RAM, dedicated cores, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-cassandra}} deployments have a minimum of 20 GB of disk and 1 GB of RAM per data member.
+The Standard plan is priced based on the total amount of disk storage, RAM, dedicated cores, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-cassandra}} deployments have a minimum of 20 GB of disk and 12 GB of RAM per data member.

 ## Cost Breakdown
 {: #cost}